 - It makes no sense to master everything to -14 LUFS – or any specific loudness “target”.
 Why would we want a heavy rock tune at the same loudness as an acoustic ballad ?

-- It’s not effective, because only TIDAL (and now Amazon) actually use LUFS to adjust loudness, right now.
+- It’s not effective, because only some of the services actually use LUFS to adjust loudness, right now.
 And LUFS estimates can sometimes be wrong by as much as 3 dB, in our tests.